functionless/functionless/website/docs/getting-started/template-walkthrough.md

 This might not be the most interesting code in the world, but it offers us our first glimpse at the magic of Functionless.

 If you've used CDK before, you're probably familiar with the seperation it imposes between infrastructure and application code.
-Functionless bridges this gap by letting you to write application code inline with the infrastructure it sits atop.
+Functionless bridges this gap by letting you write application code inline with the infrastructure it sits atop.

 This opens up a world of new possibilities for how code and infrastructure can interact.
-We can see this in action the `StepFunction` construct definition:
+We can see this in action with the `StepFunction` Construct definition:

 ```typescript
 new StepFunction(stack, "Workflow", async (event: { name: string }) => {